Keyboard shortcuts

 • The CoalitionConfig struct and derivation rules.
 Every coalition has this shape; every coalition’s identity is computed this way.

-• The four basic-service shapes (Atlas, Almanac, Chronicle, Compute).
+• The five basic-service shapes (Atlas, Almanac, Chronicle, Compute).
 Every instance of “Atlas” in any coalition has the same Config signature, public surface, and derivation.
 Same for the other three.
 Specification in basic services.

 • The optional ticket-issuer shape.
 Specification in ticket issuance.